utkarshware/My_Portfolio_website/README.md

 - Theme toggle: persists the last chosen theme in localStorage.
 - Scroll progress bar: a thin accent bar at the top that fills as you scroll.
 - Project cards: image with a subtle overlay on hover and tags in the content.
+- If no image is provided, project cards expand to a full-width text layout with GitHub-only buttons.
+- If `PORTFOLIO_DATA.projects` is empty, the section shows a friendly reminder pointing back to `data.js`.
 - Social icons: simple SVGs rendered as images next to the hero content.
 - Hero portrait: loads from `profile.photo`; if omitted, a decorative orbit animation displays instead.